microsoft/fluentui/packages/web-components/src/select/select.spec.md

 ## Component Description

-The browser-native select control component allows users to choose one option from a dropdown list.
+The browser-native select control component allows users to choose one option from a list of options.
 It is commonly used in forms for selecting values from a predefined set of options.
+This component is a wrapper for the browser-native select control and largely exists to provide a consistent API across browsers, especially on mobile devices.

 ## Design Spec